rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="power-bi">✅ 30 Days Power BI Micro Course (Skill Course, July 2025)</span>

-I’m proud to announce the successful completion of the **Basic to Advanced Power BI** course from **Skill Course**, a highly trusted platform for learning data technologies — guided by the expert mentorship of **Mr. Satish Dhawale Sir**, Founder & CEO.
+I’m proud to announce the successful completion of the **Power BI Micro Course** course from **Skill Course**, a highly trusted platform for learning data technologies — guided by the expert mentorship of **Mr. Satish Dhawale Sir**, *Founder & CEO, Skill Course*.
 This certification in **Power BI** marks a major achievement in my journey toward **data analytics and business intelligence**, providing me with the skills to design dynamic dashboards, build meaningful reports, and turn data into impactful insights.

 Throughout the course, I built a strong understanding of **Power BI's interface, workflow, and architecture**.
 I learned to connect and import data from various sources like **Excel, CSV, databases, and folders**, and transform raw data using **Power Query Editor (M language)**.